-Trucking emissions of 60 grams CO2e per tonne-km74
+Trucking emissions of 60 grams CO2e per tonne-km67

-- x 500 km average round trip from production facility, to distribution, to farm, and, in some cases, empty return trip (versus loaded backhaul)75 - x 2020 nitrogen fertilizer product tonnage of 5.8 million76
+- x 500 km average round trip from production facility, to distribution, to farm, and, in some cases, empty return trip (versus loaded backhaul)68 - x 2021 nitrogen fertilizer product tonnage of 5.8 million69

-As a check on our figure: 5.8 million tonnes x 350 kms (distance adjusted for potential empty backhauls) = 2.0 billion tonne-kms-a number approximately two-thirds-of-one percent of total Canadian truck transport tonne-kms.77 ECCC reports that emissions from heavy-duty diesel vehicles totaled 51.8 Mt CO2e in 2019.78 Two-thirds-of-one percent of that figure is 0.35 Mt CO2e, approximately double our estimate of 0.17 Mt CO2e.
+As a check on our figure: 5.8 million tonnes x 350 kms (distance adjusted for potential empty backhauls) = 2.0 billion tonne-kms-a number roughly two-thirds-of-one percent of total Canadian truck transport tonne-kms.
+ECCC reports that emissions from heavy-duty diesel vehicles totaled 35.2 Mt CO_2e in 2021.
+Two-thirds-of-one percent of that figure is 0.23 Mt CO_2e , higher than our estimate of 0.17 Mt CO_2e .

 Little data is available.
 There is a need for research to refine this number and to obtain detailed numbers regarding rail and truck transport of Canadian farmers' nitrogen fertilizer supplies.
-But since it is a small part of fertilizer-related emissions, future refinements are unlikely to have policy or climate implications.
+Since it is a small part of fertilizer-related emissions, however, future refinements are unlikely to have policy or climate implications.